jDrechsel/PALEO-SEAL/README.md

 ## Acknowledgments
 PALEO-SEAL was developed as part of the project SEASCHANGE (*Holocene sea level changes in SE Asia*), funded by the German Science Foundation as part of the Special Priority Program (SPP)-1889 “Regional Sea Level Change and Society” (RO-5245/1-1).
 The interface builds on the data structure compiled by the HOLSEA project, funded by INQUA, the International Union for Quaternary Research.

+PALEO-SEAL was coded by Jan Drechsel (IT consultant), under scientific supervision of Dr. Alessio Rovere (MARUM, University of Bremen).
+If you use the data in PALEO-SEAL, please remember to cite the original authors, and give credit to HOLSEA by citing Khan et al., 2019.
+Acknowledgments and citations of this code are always welcome, as are suggestions for improvement.

 ### References
-<a name="Khan2019"><sup>1</sup></a>Khan, N.S., Horton, B.P., Engelhart, S., Rovere, A., Vacchi, M., Ashe, E.L., Törnqvist, T.E., Dutton, A., Hijma, M.P. and Shennan, I., 2019.
+<a name="Khan2019"><sup>1</sup></a> Khan, N.S., Horton, B.P., Engelhart, S., Rovere, A., Vacchi, M., Ashe, E.L., Törnqvist, T.E., Dutton, A., Hijma, M.P. and Shennan, I., 2019.
 Inception of a global atlas of sea levels since the Last Glacial Maximum.
 Quaternary Science Reviews, 220, pp.359-371.
-<a name="Mann2019"><sup>2</sup></a>Mann, T., Bender, M., Lorscheid, T., Stocchi, P., Vacchi, M., Switzer, A.D. and Rovere, A., 2019.
+<a name="Mann2019"><sup>2</sup></a> Mann, T., Bender, M., Lorscheid, T., Stocchi, P., Vacchi, M., Switzer, A.D. and Rovere, A., 2019.
 Holocene sea levels in southeast Asia, Maldives, India and Sri Lanka: the SEAMIS database.
 Quaternary Science Reviews, 219, pp.112-125.

 --------------------------JAN TEXT---------------------------
 Private Work Repository for Paleo Sea Level Database Interface